arnicas/text-gen-arxiv-papers/README.md

 The file scrape.py has the search strings and saves a pickle of the latest data from ArXiv.

 The file build_pages.py takes the pickle as an argument and processes it.
 There are required files and directories etc. I'll try to document more and clean it up for re-use.
+Update: See Claude's HOW_IT_WORKS.md for more code doc.